failure-driven/layered-testing-presentation/submission.md

   customer level interactions, right through to the smallest units of the domain with multi-layer outside-in behavioural driven design (BDD).

-  Join one software developer with over 20 years experience along side another having only learnt to BDD in the last 12 months as we build a fun game, live on stage.
+  Join one software developer with over 20 years experience, along side another having only learnt to BDD in the last 12 months, as we build a fun game live on stage.
 This talk will make testing fun, accessible to everyone from novice to experienced and introduce participants to a framework for writing tests that has been refined through 15 years worth of experience, companies and